-The customer data you collect through your testing efforts will help you learn how to stay top-of-mind, create engaging content and increase your ROI.
+The customer data you collect through your testing efforts will help you learn how to customize your marketing messages, create engaging content and increase your ROI.

 Bottom line, for all you data-driven marketing nuts like myself, testing will become a natural part of your thought process and marketing efforts.

 A Fluid Buyer’s Journey: Connecting Your Marketing Channels